mohhaych/mohhaych/README.md

 # 💫 About Me:
-I am currently doing an internship at SAP as a information systems associate.
+I am currently doing an internship at SAP as an information systems associate.
 I'm a second year computer science student at Goldsmiths University, currently on my sandwich/placement year after finishing my second year at universtiy, passionate about exploring the realms of coding, machine learning, software development and building robust applications.<br><br>🔭

 ## 🌐 Socials: